Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 There are a ton of prerequisites that everyone says to have which you may not possess, but let's face it.
 You want that certificate, your employer wants that certificate, your future employers want that certificate.
+Not everybody has *"X years of security experience, knowledge in Y programming language"*.
 Regardless of whether you have the entire checklist or not, you want to do it, and you want to know the most efficient way to do it.

 During the course of my preparation for the OSCE, I came across some immensely useful guides/study plan thingies which would speed up my progress significantly.
 So with that inspiration in mind, I will pen down my thoughts and ideas here on how to prepare for the OSCP.
-Working **hard** is one thing, but if you have a direction, you can work **smart**.
+Working **hard** is one thing, but if you have a direction and a clear game plan, you can work **smart**.

-I don't want to dump 50 links on you for reading, with each of them having their own 5 links each and make you end up lost in the sea of information.
+I don't want to dump 50 links of tutorials and stuff on you for reading, with each of them having their own 5 links each and make you end up lost in the sea of information.
 Neither do I want to recommend you 5 extremely wonderfully written books on hacking and exploitation with each being 300-600 pages long.
-You'll get to that stage eventually, but it's not absolutely required if you just want to pass that dreaded 24 hour exam, amazing as those resources are.
+You'll get to that stage eventually, but it's not absolutely required if you just want to pass that dreaded 24 hour exam, as amazing as those resources are.